Extremoduro: DRO Atlantic signing

 1993 is a crucial year in the history of Extremoduro.
 For starters, they cross paths with Iñaki "Uoho" Antón (then guitarist of Platero y Tú) in Bilbao and together with other musicians start a new project: La Pedrá.
 Robe is responsible for voice and guitar, Uoho for a second guitar, keyboards and percussion, and they join Dieguillo (bassist for Quemando Ruedas, Cicatriz, Antisocial), Gary (drums for Quattro Clavos) and Selu (from Reincidentes) with his saxophone and cante jondo.
 In August, they take to the studio to record a half-hour of music but it is highly experimental and discontinuous and the label refuses to back it, as it is seen as too risky.
 They would have to wait two more years for it to be sold commercially.
 Still, thanks to the stability that DRO gives the band, Robe is able to start a side project to Extremoduro in Barcelona: The Q3.
 This gives space to accommodate the ideas that did not work within Extremoduro.
 Jorge "el Moja" is on drums, Eugene on the guitar, Miguel Ferreras on bass and Ramón Sogas "Mon", on the other bass.

 Meanwhile, drugs continue to permeate Extremoduro, and throughout the tour there are disagreements in the band that lead to its break up.
 After being part of the band since recording the demo, and three albums, drummer Luis "von Fanta", bassist Carlos "el Sucio" and guitarist Salo left the group.
 Robe, not about to see the band go down the pan, or abandon their dreams, replaces the disbanded members of Extremoduro with members of Q3, which marks the end of this project, but saves Extremoduro.
 It was with this collection of musicians that recorded the fourth album: ¿Dónde están mis amigos?, Which continues the style begun with Deltoya and confirms their reputation as one of the most important groups of Spanish rock.
-However, they remain unknown to the public at large due to their political incorrectness and raw style.
+They remain unknown to the public at large due to their political incorrectness and raw style.
 The album was recorded in autumn 1993 and was published later that year.
 While all his works hitherto had been self-produced, this is the first record for which they hired a professional producer: Ventura Rico.
 This LP is considered the most personal and intimate of the band.
 This is probably due to the disintegration of the group, because now the other musicians are employees in a band that is directed by Robe himself.
 Fernando Madina from Reincidentes takes part in the song Pepe Botika (¿Dónde están mis amigos?).